Vice President, Hardware Engineering – Matter Compiler

 - Track record of building hardware test and validation frameworks: DVP&R, fixture design, automated test where appropriate, and clear pass/fail criteria tied to requirements.

-- Strong reliability and failure analysis skills: DFMEA/PFMEA, RCA, DOE, wear/fatigue, contamination, and field-debug discipline in production environments.
+- Strong reliability and failure analysis skills: DFMEA/PFMEA, RCA, DOE, CAPA, wear/fatigue, contamination, and field-debug discipline in production environments.

 - Systems-level leadership and communication across mechanical, electrical, controls, software, vision, manufacturing, and supply chain domains.